UniMath/agda-unimath/src/synthetic-homotopy-theory/flattening-lemma-pushouts.lagda.md

       ( horizontal-map-span-flattening-pushout P _ _ c)
 ```

-### The statement of the flattening lemma for pushouts, phrased using descent data
+### The statement of the flattening lemma for pushouts, using descent data

 The above statement of the flattening lemma works with a provided type family
 over the pushout.
 We can instead accept a definition of this family via descent